 From a recent survey, it seems physicians are not ready for October 1st!
 In a recent Workgroup for Electronic Data Interchange (WEDI) Survey, 25% of physicians will not be ready for the implementation and another 25% of physicians indicate they will be ready, but just not sure when.
 Those numbers are disturbing, as 50% of physicians will not be ready in some form or fashion.

-The main issue with these physicians is that they feel the government hasn’t done a good job explaining the need of this implementation, nor have they been able to understand the ROI for their businesses.
-Thus, they do not feel that implementation is proper or works in their behalf.
-This creates a serious crisis in the healthcare as the deadline draws closer.
+The main issue with these physicians is that they feel the government hasn’t done a good job explaining the need for this implementation, nor have they been able to understand the ROI for their businesses.
+Thus, they do not feel that implementation is proper or works on their behalf.
+This creates a serious crisis in healthcare as the deadline draws closer.
 Experience has shown however, that the government has shown some flexibility in the past on implementation.
 Failure to meet the expectations of ICD-10 for physicians will be a significant cash flow interruption.
-This could have a ripple effect in service being provided.
+This could have a ripple effect on the service being provided.